What to expect in your first graduate job

 Also, make sure to go along to after-work socials when they happen.
 And if they don't happen, why not organise them yourself?

 Different workplaces will have different approaches to this.
-We'd advise only accepting friend requests, not sending them.
-It's probably also best to get rid of any old drunk photos you have on there, so you have a professional online profile.
+We'd suggest only accepting friend requests, not sending them.
+It's probably also best to get rid of any old drunk photos you have on there so you have a professional online profile.
 The most appropriate course of action is to add your colleagues on LinkedIn.

-If you do decide to connect with colleagues on Facebook, only do so with those on the same level of seniority as you (or those more junior).
+If you do decide to connect with colleagues on Facebook, Instagram or another social media platform, it might be worth just adding those on the same seniority level as you (or those more junior).
 Adding the company CEO on Facebook is not the smartest move.

 Best ways to communicate with your boss